Daphne Moon: Role on the series

 Like Martin, Daphne acts as a working class foil to Frasier and Niles's upper-class snobbery, while also vexing Frasier's scientific views with her eccentric behavior.
 As the show progressed and this aspect of her character was toned down, more focus was put on her relationships with the other characters.
+One of the running gags of the show is her terrible culinary skill as she is known to cook awful and outright strange dishes.
+Frasier, Niles and Martin dread her cooking and often try to avoid eating her food or stop her from cooking.

 Daphne's most significant developing relationship over the course of the series is with Frasier Crane's younger brother, Niles.
 Unbeknownst to Daphne, Niles falls in love with her in the third episode, when they first meet.
 Despite how Niles shows more and more signs of being infatuated with her, she remains completely oblivious to this, though they become increasingly close friends.
 Niles says nothing to Daphne, at first because he is married, later because she is involved with numerous (frequently unsuccessful) relationships with other men.
 Even when she is not, Frasier has one excuse or another to prevent Niles from telling her anything.

 Niles' feelings are ultimately, and accidentally, revealed by Frasier in season 7.
 Shocked to discover Niles's true feelings towards her, Daphne finds herself falling in love with Niles in return, placing her in the position Niles had been in for many years: in love with someone unaware of her true feelings.
 Daphne realizes her feelings after a court-ordered therapy session stemming from an incident where Daphne caused a dangerous traffic jam by throwing a neighbor's laundry off Frasier's balcony; the therapist points out that the entire chain of events leading to the incident was set off by Daphne's decision to wear her "best dress" while giving Niles a cooking lesson.